delonlee01/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
+The proposed undo/redo mechanism is facilitated by `VersionedRecruitTrackPro`.
 It extends `RecruitTrackPro` with an undo/redo history, stored internally as an `recruitTrackProStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedRecruitTrackPro#commit()` — Saves the current RecruitTrackPro state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedRecruitTrackPro#undo()` — Restores the previous RecruitTrackPro state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedRecruitTrackPro#redo()` — Restores a previously undone RecruitTrackPro state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitRecruiTrackPro()`, `Model#undoRecruiTrackPro()` and `Model#redoRecruiTrackPro()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedRecruitTrackPro` will be initialized with the initial RecruitTrackPro state, and the `currentStatePointer` pointing to that single RecruitTrackPro state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `recruitTrackProStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th candidate in RecruitTrackPro.
+The `delete` command calls `Model#commitRecruitTrackPro()`, causing the modified state of RecruitTrackPro after the `delete 5` command executes to be saved in the `recruitTrackProStateList`, and the `currentStatePointer` is shifted to the newly inserted RecruitTrackPro state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `recruitTrackProStateList`.
+The user executes `add n/David …​` to add a new candidate.
+The `add` command also calls `Model#commitRecruitTrackPro()`, causing another modified RecruitTrackPro state to be saved into the `recruitTrackProStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `recruitTrackProStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitRecruitTrackPro()`, so the RecruitTrackPro state will not be saved into the `recruitTrackProStateList`.

 </box>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the candidate was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoRecruitTrackPro()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous RecruitTrackPro state, and restores the RecruitTrackPro application to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+**Note:** If the `currentStatePointer` is at index 0, pointing to the initial RecruitTrackPro state, then there are no previous RecruitTrackPro states to restore.
+The `undo` command uses `Model#canUndoRecruitTrackPro()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </box>